cboettig/labnotebook/_posts/2012-10-16-gaussian-processes.md

 ---
 layout: post
-title: Getting started on Gaussian processes, embedding dimensions
+title: Gaussian processes
+category: ecology
+tags: nonparametric-bayes

 ---

-* Methods tutorial/overview with Steve.
+* Great methods tutorial/overview with Steve.
+Now getting up to speed on background reading in both Gaussian processes and embedding dimensions.
+* Will also want to look into basis approximations for SDP acceleration.

 ## Gaussian Processes

+* New project, New tag: nonparametric-bayes, and [associated github repostitory](https://github.com/cboettig/nonparametric-bayes)

 ### Reading

-* Rasmussen & Williams (2006) 2nd ed, [full text avialable online](http://www.GaussianProcess.org/gpml), Ch 1 & 2.
+* Rasmussen & Williams (2006) 2nd ed, [full text avialable online](http://www.GaussianProcess.org/gpml). read Ch 1 & 2.

 > Can be thought of as a Bayesian version of Support Vector Machines